 Lisianthus flowers have gained a reputation, somewhat unfairly, of being finicky and difficult to grow.
-In fact, if you just learn the needs of the lisianthus and attend to them, you will be able to successfully grow a flower that commands a high price in bridal bouquets and other special occasion flower arrangements.
+But in reality, if you just learn the needs of the lisianthus and attend to them, you will be able to successfully grow a flower that is in great demand for bridal bouquets and other special-occasion flower arrangements.

 Lisianthus flowers are most commonly available in cool tones, but you may occasionally see yellow or carmine-red flowering plants for sale.
-Single or double three-inch blooms (most popular with florists) grow in every variation of pink and purple, as well as white and picotee bicolors.
+Single or double 3-inch blooms (most popular with florists) grow in every variation of pink and purple.
 The flowers are attractive in bud as well as in full bloom.
 Plants usually yield several blooms on each stem.
-Foliage is dark green and lance-shaped.
+The flower's foliage is dark green and lance-shaped.

-Although you can grow lisianthus plants from seed, they aren’t for beginners, and the plants take a very long time to mature into blooming-sized plants when they aren’t cultivated under strictly maintained greenhouse conditions.
+Lisianthus will grow in all zones as an annual, but you can expect better performance in areas with mild summers.
+While you can grow the plants from seed, they aren’t for beginners, and the they take a very long time to mature into blooming-sized plants when they aren’t cultivated under strictly maintained greenhouse conditions.
 Your best bet is to buy plants with buds or flowers already emerging, as even greenhouse growers may sometimes flub and produce plants that favor foliage over flowers.

 Lisianthus falls into that small category of flowers that cannot tolerate a very acidic soil pH.
 If you don’t maintain a soil pH between 6.5 and 7.0, your lisianthus plants will exhibit yellowing of the leaves and decreased vigor.
 If soil testing reveals an acidic soil, you can add limestone to increase the alkalinity.

 Keep lisianthus plants moist, but never soggy.
 Overwatering encourages the development of fungal diseases.
 A drip irrigation system is ideal for giving your plants water right where they need it, at the roots.